-Items 1) and 2) have very different nature; the first is a theorem of projective geometry; it is expressed in the vocabulary of geometry.
+Items 2) and 3) have very different nature; the first is a theorem of projective geometry; it is expressed in the vocabulary of geometry.
 The second is a theorem about projective geometry.
-There are no numbers in projective geometry; the result describes the models of projective geometry using concepts it cannot express.
+There are no numbers in projective geometry, which has only points, lines and incidence 2.5; the result describes the models of projective geometry using concepts it cannot express.